AdobeDocs/analytics-platform.en/help/report-builder/create-a-data-block.md

     **Display or hide row and column headers**

-1. Click the Edit data block command in the Report Builder hub.

-1. Click the **Table** settings icon.
+2. Click the **Table** settings icon.

     ![placeholder image](./assets/table-settings.png){width="35%"}

-1. Check or uncheck the option to Display row and column headers.
+3. Check or uncheck the option to Display row and column headers.
 The headers are displayed by default.

     **Hide or show dimension labels and metric headers**

-1. Click the ellipsis icon on either the dimensions or the column headers to display the settings.
+4. Click the ellipsis icon on either the dimensions or the column headers to display the settings.

     ![placeholder image](./assets/row-heading.png){width="35%"}

-1. Click Hide or Show to toggle the dimension labels or column headers.
+5. Click Hide or Show to toggle the dimension labels or column headers.
 All labels are displayed by default.

-1. Click **Finish**.
+6. Click **Finish**.

     A processing message is displayed while the analytics data is retrieved.